Valued Customers

 • Remove the hose from the faucet.

-A person is fixing a garbage disposal under a sink.
+A person is fixing a garbage disposal with a green wrench

-A person is washing vegetables in a sink.
+A person is washing vegetables in a sink with an x in the corner.

 Don’t hesitate to call a professional.